 - No chumming.
 No chopped or ground fish bait is permitted on or within 600 feet of the beach.
 This does not affect or prohibit the baiting of crab traps or the placement of nature bait upon a hook and line.
 Code enforcement officers have the authority to require persons engaged in fishing from the beach to cease fishing if, in their judgment, circumstances indicate that cessation of fishing is in the interest of public safety.

 - No motorized watercraft or vehicles.
 Launching or landing of motorized watercraft on our beaches is prohibited.
 Negligent operation of any vessel or watercraft on or near our beaches, including while under the influence of drugs or alcohol, is also prohibited.
 Motorized vehicles may not be operated on the beach except as authorized by the Town.

-- Crossing over or onto private property.
+- No crossing over or onto private property.
 To get to the beach by way of private property is not permitted.
 Access to the beach is by way of SIPOA boardwalks or areas designated for that purpose.
 SIPOA boardwalks can be identified by their numbers 1 through 9.
-Click here to see the location of the boardwalks.
+Click here to see the location of the boardwalks labeled 1 through 9.

 - Beach towels, bathing suits, and other clothing.
 These should not be hung on or draped over exterior railings of homes or villas.

 - Restrain pets when and where required by ordinance.
 Click here to review requirements for pets on the beach.
 Pick up and dispose of animal waste.